TheVanadium/farm-ng-amiga-autonomous-navigation/amiga-app/README.md

 The complete backend only works on an Amiga device, requiring SSH access.
 To obtain it, follow the instructions at https://amiga.farm-ng.com/docs/ssh/.

-A limited version of the backend can be run on Linux machines using the `--desktop` flag.
 ```bash
 python3 -m venv venv
 source venv/Scripts/activate